What are Business Bankruptcies Actually?

 Many people have little to no knowledge about business bankruptcies until the time comes to file for bankruptcy as a business owner.
-It can be tough to figure out who is eligible to file, if bankruptcy applies to eCommerce situations, and much more.
+It can be tough to figure out who is eligible to file if bankruptcy applies to eCommerce situations, and much more.
 The experienced team of bankruptcy attorneys at The Law Firm of Emil Fleysher, P.A., can explain your options and when it is the appropriate time to have a lawyer become more involved.

 Unfortunately, most new small businesses don’t survive, but we see it all too often.
 That typically leaves them faced with the difficult decision on whether or not to file for some form of business bankruptcy.
-A bankruptcy goes through the federal court and is supposed to help your business dissolve or repay debt.
+A bankruptcy goes through the federal court and its supposed intention is to help your business dissolve or repay debt.
 Business bankruptcies are described as either liquidations or reorganizations, which depend upon the type of bankruptcy you file.

 What is Chapter 13 Bankruptcy?

 Under Chapter 13, bankruptcy can be used for sole proprietorships.
 This is because sole proprietorships are indistinguishable from the owners.
 You can also utilize Chapter 13 for small businesses that desire reorganization instead of liquidation.
 You then file a repayment plan with bankruptcy court and detail how you plan on repaying your debts.